maghoff/resource-tree/README.md

 resource-tree
 =============

-A useful separation of lookup and resources for implementing a HTTP server.
+A useful separation of lookup (URL parsing) and resources for implementing a HTTP server.

 Installation: `npm install resource-tree`